Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Abstract

 \section{Abstract}

-This paper studies causal representation learning, the task of recovering high-level latent variables and their causal relationships from low-level data that we observe, assuming access to observations generated from multiple environments.
-While existing works are able to prove full identifiability of the underlying data generating process, they typically assume access to single-node, hard interventions which is rather unrealistic in practice.
-The main contribution of this paper is characterize a notion of identifiability which is provably the best one can achieve when hard interventions are not available.
-First, for linear causal models, we provide identifiability guarantee for data observed from \textit{general environments} without assuming any similarities between them.
-While the causal graph is shown to be fully recovered, the latent variables are only identified up to an \textit{effect-domination ambiguity} (EDA).
-We then propose an algorithm, \texttt{LiNGCReL} which is guaranteed to recover the ground-truth model up to EDA, and we demonstrate its effectiveness via numerical experiments.
-Moving on to general non-parametric causal models, we prove the same idenfifiability guarantee assuming access to groups of soft interventions.
-Finally, we provide counterparts of our identifiability results, indicating that EDA is basically inevitable in our setting.
+We study causal representation learning, the task of recovering high-level latent variables and their causal relationships in the form of a causal graph from low-level observed data (such as text and images), assuming access to observations generated from multiple environments.
+Prior results on the identifiability of causal representations typically assume access to single-node interventions which is rather unrealistic in practice, since the latent variables are unknown in the first place.
+In this work, we provide the first identifiability results based on data that stem from \textit{general environments}.
+We show that for linear causal models, while the causal graph can be fully recovered, the latent variables are only identified up to the \textit{surrounded-node ambiguity} (SNA) \citep{varici2023score}.
+We provide a counterpart of our guarantee, showing that SNA is basically unavoidable in our setting.
+We also propose an algorithm, \texttt{LiNGCReL} which provably recovers the ground-truth model up to SNA, and we demonstrate its effectiveness via numerical experiments.
+Finally, we consider general non-parametric causal models and show that the same identification barrier holds when assuming access to groups of soft single-node interventions.